NazariiMural/RSCs_with_drizzle_prisma_orms/README.md

 3. Setup Postgres database
     - If you don't have or don't wanna setup local DB, the best choice to use DB as service.
     - Currently the best choices of the Free Tire DB are https://neon.tech/ or https://www.elephantsql.com/
-    - [neon.tech](https://neon.tech/) is fully managed serverless Postgres with a generous free tier - in my opinion the **best** service right now it's free and tons of features.
+    - [neon.tech](https://neon.tech/) is fully managed serverless Postgres with a generous free tier - in my opinion the **best** service right now it's free and has tons of features.
 4. Add connection string to the .env file
     - `DATABASE_URL="***********secret"`
     - `DIRECT_URL="***********secret"`